 Image Source Danys

-The Korloff Noir Diamond is a beautiful 57 facet black diamond, weighing 88-carats that is currently owned by the Korloff Jewelers of France.
+The Korloff Noir Diamond is a beautiful 57 facet black gem, weighing 88-carats that is currently owned by the Korloff Jewelers of France.
 Legend has it the Korloff diamond brings happiness, luck, and prosperity to whomever touches it.
 This diamond demonstrates a new type of diamond cut, known as the Korloff-cut.
 The octagonal shape has 65 facets, with only 24 on the pavilion and the remainding 41 on the crown.
 The benefits of the Korloff-cut allow the most amount of light to enter the stone, enhancing the brilliance and shine of the diamond.

 For more reading on famous colored diamonds, see the links below: